Learning how to potty train a toddler can be challenging. Take out the guesswork with these easy potty training tips and methods to follow.

 The first and biggest part of potty training is up to your toddler.
 That is, his willingness to give it a try.
 The other part is up to you: creating a potty training environment.

-- Buy and introduce a potty to your toddler.
+- Buy and introduce a potty.
 Without any pressure or expectations, explain that he can use this potty to pee and poop.
 Place it in the bathroom, so he associates potty use with going to the bathroom.

-- Read potty training books (I list several here) and watch videos online.
+- Read potty training books (I list several potty training books for toddlers here) and watch videos online.
 This will help him understand that all kids learn to eventually use the potty.
 Give him things to do while he sits on the potty to help him relax.

-- Ditch the diapers and pull-ups completely and put him in undies.
-He’ll feel the discomfort of accidents more with using undies rather than diapers, or he won’t want to soil his fun new undies.
+- Ditch the diapers and pull-ups completely and put him in underwear.
+He’ll feel the discomfort of accidents more with using underpants rather than diapers, or he won’t want to soil his fun new undies.
 Either way, hopefully he’ll be more willing to give the potty a chance.

 - Give him books and toys he can play with while sitting on the potty.
 This will help him relax and focus less on passing bowel movements.
 Give him a doll or stuffed animal that he can “teach” to use the potty.
 We often learn best by teaching what we ourselves are trying to learn!